KnowageLabs/Knowage-Documentation/functionalities-guide/Reporting/ka_dev_reporting.rst

     OUT_SeveralNames:[5,9,31938]

-Finally, it is possible to set a sort of multi-cross navigation if for example the exit document is related to more than one document through the Cross Navigation Definition.
-Let suppose that the source document goes to a target document and the name of the navigation is CrossNav1 and simultaneously the source document goes to a second target document and the name of the navigation is CrossNav2.
-If in the JavaScript function of Code 11.2 the Cross_Navigation_Name is left empty as in Code 11.3, when the user clicks on the object for which the navigation has been enabled a pop up opens asking for the user to choose between the CrossNav1 navigation or the CrossNav2 one.
+Finally, it is possible to set a sort of "multi"-cross navigation if for example the exit document is related to more than one document through the Cross Navigation Definition.
+Let suppose that the source document goes to a target document and the name of the navigation is "CrossNav1" and simultaneously the source document goes to a second target document and the name of the navigation is "CrossNav2".
+If in the JavaScript function of Code 11.2 the "Cross_Navigation_Name" is left empty as in Code 11.3, when the user clicks on the object for which the navigation has been enabled a pop up opens asking for the user to choose between the "CrossNav1" navigation or the "CrossNav2" one.
 This procedure allows the user to have a more than one possible navigation starting from the same object.

     |image344|